Call us: 0800 866 877

 The Ministry will also fund disability support services for people with:

-The Ministry of Health generally does not fund disability support services for people with:
+Disability Support Services generally does not fund disability support services for people with:

 If you have an impairment caused by accident or injury contact ACC (ACC serious injury and disability website - https://disability.acc.co.nz/)